openethereum/parity-ethereum/.github/CONTRIBUTING.md

 ## Do you have a question?

-Check out our [Basic Usage](https://openethereum.github.io/wiki/Basic-Usage), [Configuration](https://openethereum.github.io/wiki/Configuring-OpenEthereum), and [FAQ](https://openethereum.github.io/wiki/FAQ) articles on our [wiki](https://openethereum.github.io/wiki)!
+Check out our [Beginner Introduction](https://openethereum.github.io/Beginner-Introduction), [Configuration](https://openethereum.github.io//Configuring-OpenEthereum), and [FAQ](https://openethereum.github.io/FAQ) articles on our [wiki](https://openethereum.github.io/)!

 See also frequently asked questions [tagged with `parity`](https://ethereum.stackexchange.com/questions/tagged/parity?sort=votes&pageSize=50) on Stack Exchange.